wajahathalinajmi/SQL_Datawarehouse_Project/README.md

 # SQL_Datawarehouse_Project
-A complete datawarehouse consisting of ETL processes built with sql server and also comtaining modelling and analytics
+A complete datawarehouse consisting of ETL processes built with sql server and also containing modeling and analytics